atomone-hub/genesis/DECENTRALISTS.md

 type of group or DAO) to replace the Decentralists at that time with the same system but with a new criteria for membership, under a new name.

-Initially the only critieria for Decentralists membership is that members hold any nonzero amount of $ATOM1 or $phATOM\* tokens (more on $phATOM later) and agree with the spirit of the Founding Documents, and agree to at all times abide by and enforce the living AtomOne Constitution for the AtomOne hub.
+Initially the only criteria for Decentralists membership is that members hold any nonzero amount of $ATOM1 or $phATOM\* tokens (more on $phATOM later) and agree with the spirit of the Founding Documents, and agree to at all times abide by and enforce the living AtomOne Constitution for the AtomOne hub.